Skip to main content

 About Polk County, MN

+Polk County is distinguished by its share of foreign-born residents, 44.3% of the population.
 Polk County is a county in Minnesota with a population of 30,905.
 It ranks #34 among counties in Minnesota by population.
-The median age is 39.5, in line with the national median.
-The population is 51.0% male and 49.0% female.

-Educational attainment in Polk County reflects 28.1% of adults 25 and older holding a bachelor's degree or higher, below the national average of 34.3%.
-Roughly 6.0% of workers primarily work from home, below the national work-from-home rate of 14.2%.
-The average commute is 18.7 minutes each way.
+Educational attainment is on the higher side for US counties — 28.1% of adults hold a four-year degree, below the national 35.0%.
+Around 6.0% of workers work from home, below the national 14.0%, and the average commute runs about 19 minutes each way.

 Polk County Population History (2010-2024)